RamazArtmeladze/TicketToRide/README.md

 "Ticket to Ride" is a web application that allows travellers to calculate the most optimal travel price between two towns and purchase tickets if they have enough balance.

 Features:
-Calculate and purchase travel price: Public API to calculate the most optimal travel price between two towns in GBP if the traveller has enough balance.
+Calculate travel price and purchase the ticket: Public API to calculate the most optimal travel price between two towns in GBP if the traveller has enough balance.
 This endpoint is protected with username and password.
 Ticket Persistence: Ability to save successfully bought tickets to a database.

 Technology Stack: